Sylvenas/tailwindcss-magic/README.md

 │   └── spaceOutUp
 ```

-## Q & A
+## FAQ

-- How do I remember so many animation names?
-  Tailwinds-magic and [Tailwind Intellisense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) work well together, so take it easy!
+- **How do I remember so many animation names:** Tailwinds-magic and [Tailwind Intellisense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) work well together, so take it easy!

 ## Contribute